 What is media outreach and PR and why your startup needs it

-Public relations is a way of establishing and maintaining a company’s reputation to a target market.
+Public relations is a way of establishing and maintaining a company’s reputation in front of a target market.
 It is also a way to create a deliberate effort to establish an understanding and create a relationship with its audiences.
 One tactic that is very important in PR is media outreach, which is the process of pitching your news and content to journalists and bloggers.
-It begins with identifying the right type of media outlets for your startup and ones who will write about your niche and are interested in helping you create your voice.
+This begins with identifying the right type of media outlets for your startup and ones who will write about your niche and are interested in helping you create your voice.

 The Purpose of PR

 As mentioned before, the goal of a PR strategy is to help achieve the perfect public relations.
 Everything depends on the individual goals of each business and the aims the businesses are trying to achieve are generally quite similar regardless of the size of the business.

 - Credibility – It is very important for any business, especially if you are first starting out.
 This is really important if you want to win new clients, increase sales and attract talent.
 Public relations has a way of getting the narrative across in front of your target market and building a digital footprint.

 - Awareness – Once your business is considered credible, you need to start building awareness to continue getting traffic.
 You need to showcase your product and media is very important for that.